Prithvi Narayan Shah: Kinloch expedition

-The expedition, however, miscarried and the high hopes of the Select Committee were dashed to the ground.
-The reasons for the failure were set forth in a series of letter that passed between Capt.
-Kinloch and Mr. Rumbold, the latter, the Select Committee and the Court of Directors.
-The first reason mentioned the destruction of the major part of their provisions by a sudden torrent from the hills.
-The other reason was that no help in respect to provisions came from the Nepal Rajah and when Capt.
-Kinloch had reached Janakpur assurances of abundant supply were given by the men of the Rajah once the troops would reach Sindhuli where the seventh stage of the journey would have ended.
-But even there, the promised help didn't come.
-"Famine stared them in the face.
-Retreat under the present circumstances was out of the question and it was impossible to hold Sindhuli for long as all supplies of provisions had been cut off by the enemy (Prithvi Narayan Shah).
-But as Kinloch insisted the troops had to face the holy river Bagmati.
-The troops had built an improvised bridge and rafts but the violent torrent washed them down before any army could cross the river.
-Famished and falling sick in an increasingly large number, the troops had no way out but to order an immediate retreat.
-The retreating troops, however, were hotly pursued by the Gorkhas sent by Prithvi Narayan Shah.
+The expedition, however, completely miscarried and the high hopes of the Select Committee were shattered.
+The reasons for the structural failure were set forth in a series of letters between Capt.
+Kinloch and Mr. Rumbold.
+The first reason mentioned was the total destruction of the major part of their heavy provisions by a sudden flash flood from the hills.
+The second reason was that no supplies materialized from the Malla rulers due to the tight Gorkhali counter-blockade.
+When Capt.
+Kinloch reached Janakpur assurances of abundant supply were given, but once the troops reached Sindhuli, the promised help collapsed.
+Famine stared them in the face.
+Retreat under the present circumstances was out of the question and it was impossible to hold Sindhuli for long as all supplies of provisions had been cut off by the mobile units of Prithvi Narayan Shah.
+As Kinloch insisted, the troops tried to cross the raging Bagmati River.
+The troops built an improvised bridge and rafts, but the violent alpine torrent washed them down before any significant force could cross.
+Famished, exhausted, and falling sick in massive numbers, the company's troops ordered an immediate retreat.
+The retreating British forces were hotly pursued and cut down by the Gorkhas sent by Prithvi Narayan Shah.
 Capt.
-Kinloch then, at last, returned to the Terai and occupied the territories of Bara, Parsa and Hilwall.
-The miscarriage of the Kinloch expedition allowed Prithvi Narayan Shah to deal with the besieged capitals of Kathmandu, Patan, Bhadgaon, etc. By the end of the year 1768, he had succeeded in reducing all the cities that still held out.
-"Prithvi Narayan Shah almost walked into Kathmandu due to the Indra Jatra revelry in which the Nepali were sunk".
+Kinloch fled back to the Terai and occupied the low-lying territories of Bara, Parsa and Hilwall to cover his losses.
+The total miscarriage of the Kinloch expedition allowed Prithvi Narayan Shah to deal definitively with the besieged capitals of Kathmandu, Patan, and Bhadgaon.
+By the end of the year 1768, he had succeeded in reducing all the cities that still held out.
+Prithvi Narayan Shah entered Kathmandu unopposed on 25 September 1768 during the Indra Jatra revelry in which the local population and defenders were thoroughly distracted.